What Is Zeus the God of in Greek Mythology?

 theatre dodona god zeus symbols

-The remains of the theatre at Dodona, 3rd-century BCE.
+The remains of the theatre at Dodona, built 3rd century BCE.
 Source: Mythical Routes

-Ancient sources tell us that Zeus conveyed his prophecies at Dodona through the leaves of a holy oak tree at the site.
-The oak tree was, as we have seen, another of Zeus’ symbols.
-He is also believed to have spoken through the doves who lived in the oak tree.
+Ancient sources tell us that Zeus conveyed his prophecies at Dodona through the leaves of a holy oak tree, another of his symbols.
+He is also believed to have spoken through the doves that lived in the oak tree.

 god zeus oracle dodona lead tablet

-An inscribed votive tablet, the question asks ‘To which god should I pray to get useful children from Kretaia?’, photograph courtesy of Sandra Alvarez, 6th-3rd century BCE.
-Source: Ancient History magazine
+An inscribed votive tablet, the question asks ‘To which god should I pray to get useful children from Kretaia?’, photograph courtesy of Sandra Alvarez, c.
+6th-3rd century BCE.
+Source: Ancient History Magazine

 god-zeus-ourios-inscription

-Dedicatory inscription to Zeus Ourios, first century BC–first century CE.
+Dedicatory inscription to Zeus Ourios, c.
+1st century BCE/CE.
 Source: British Museum

 The Legacy of the Greek God Zeus